YevBor/sigle-page-static-website/README.md

 My first project "How to learn".

-The main reason of the project help me to undestand how HTML work with CSS hand by hand with creating complicated layouts.
+The main reason of the project help me to undestand how HTML work with CSS by creating complicated layouts.

 I use BEM methologie to make user friendly code for other programers.